 Molokini Island (Maui)

 In 1980, I traveled to Maui for the first time, with my family.
 We stayed for a full month and visited what was then a totally unpopulated Wailea beach (The Grand Wailea and Four Season Resorts now encompass the area).
 We also visited Molokini Island, which offers world-class snorkeling and diving.
 Since then, I've fortunately had opportunities to visit and dive in other unique ocean destinations such as Grand Cayman (I "earned" several company trips through work, over the years) and stayed at the Westin Grand Cayman – one of my favorite destinations.
-We also visited Bermuda, Cozumel, The Florida Keys, California (La Jolla), and Puerto Rico (El Conquistador Resort which has their own private island and offers a picture perfect place to snorkel).
+We also visited Bermuda, Cozumel, The Florida Keys, California (La Jolla), and Puerto Rico (El Conquistador Resort has their own private island and offers a picture perfect place to snorkel).

 Check out this cool video by Andre Makles: